Your Vizamyl Journey Begins Here

 Fluids and voiding

-Drink fluids and go to the bathroom frequently before your test and for 1 day afterward.
+Drink fluids and use the bathroom frequently before and after your scan.

 Questions